 Some tax authorities require withholding tax (also called tax withheld at the source) to increase tax law compliance and secure earlier receipt of tax revenues.
-In simple terms, buyers are required to withhold a portion of the balance due on invoices and pay that portion directly to the tax authority.
-Then, either the buyer or the tax authority provides certification of payment of withheld amounts to the seller.
-The seller reduces subsequent payments of its tax liabilities by amounts already paid on its behalf by buyers.
+In simple terms, customers are required to withhold a portion of the balance due on sales invoices and pay that portion directly to the tax authority.
+Then, either the customer or the tax authority provides certification of payment of withheld amounts to the supplier.
+The supplier reduces subsequent payments of its tax liabilities by amounts already paid on its behalf by customers.

 Withholding tax may be a form of advance payment of income taxes, value added taxes, goods and service taxes, or some combination of these and other types of tax.
-Because the entire process involves both buyers and sellers, Manager supports withholding tax accounting through both its sales invoice and purchase invoice processes, though procedures are somewhat different.
+Because the entire process involves both customers and suppliers, Manager supports withholding tax accounting through both its sales invoice and purchase invoice processes, though procedures are somewhat different.

 As implemented in Manager, withholding tax does not refer to deductions on payslips of taxes due from employees.
 These are referred to as